dylannegvesky/ClockProgram/README.md

 # ClockProgram
-Program that allows a user to create a clock object, adjust for overflow of appropriate data members, and use operators (i.e. addition, insertion, etc.).
+Program that allows a user to create a clock object, adjust for overflow of appropriate data members, and use operators on their object.

+"clock.h":
+Includes the declaration of the "Clock" class as well as all friend or member functions.
+The friend function declarations are all operator overloads and include the following operators: addition, subtraction, negation, less than, greater than, is eqaul to, and the insertion operator.
+All of these functions ensure that the object being sent in cannot be changed if appropriate.
+In the private section are the data members of all Clock objects: seconds, minutes, hours, and days.
+In the public section, we first have four constructors: a default, an explicitly declared conversion constructor, a two-paramter constructor, and a four-parameter constructor.
+Next we have four const getter member functions that return the appropriate private data members to the location of the call.
+Then, four setters for setting private members to the value sent with the call.
+Finally, a reset function.